 In terms of electronic records management, EU requirements for qualified electronic ledgers provide some legal certainty that assures the uniqueness, authenticity and correct sequencing of the records entry in a tamper proof manner.
 From the point of view of the PDL and its governance it fulfils the essential for suitable multiparty co-operations, the main challenge is for those more decentralized or multi-jurisdictional governance models with which the cross-border protection may require additional auditing and reporting mechanisms, although digital single market like the pan-European legal framework recognises trust services for the recording of data which are able to be qualified by providing legal certainty for its use cases and accountability.

 6.1.2 Governance & Audit

-Governance requirements
+Table 3: Governance requirements